dhis2/reference-org-unit-sync/README.md

 target.2.dhis2ApiPassword=district
 ```

-The subsequent table lists the properties that can be configured in the org unit sync app:
+The subsequent table lists the parameters that can be configured in the org unit sync app:

 |                **Parameter Name**                | **Description** |
 |:------------------------------------------------:|:---------------:|